maxburton/nutriplotter/README.md

 The package for this project is React native, this was so the project could be run on either android or IOS.
 All dependencies are listed in package-json.

 ## Setup
-For Instructions to setup, look at Handover Guide
+For Instructions to setup, look at the wiki

 ## Current Functionality V1.0 - Features
 - Game fully working